Ben Cardin: Taxes

 Cardin is opposed to eliminating the tax deduction for charitable donations and supports raising taxes on higher-income earners.
 During a December 20, 2012, interview with Maria Bartiromo on CNBC, Cardin stated, "We're now a few days away from Christmas.
 The easiest way to get the revenues is to get the rates from the higher income, uh, taxpayers."
 In response to the question, "Are you prepared to vote to limit the loophole of charitable deductions?"
 Cardin responded, "No."

 Cardin has, on multiple occasions, introduced a bill to adopt a "Progressive Consumption Tax", which is a variation of Michael J. Graetz's Competitive Tax Plan.
-This tax reform would abolish income tax for a large portion of American taxpayers, replacing the lost revenue with a 10% value-added tax.
-As of 2022, the Progressive Consumption Tax has not made it out of committee.

 Cardin spoke out after the Pandora Papers were revealed in 2021.
 Cardin said, "The Pandora Papers are a wake-up call to all who care about the future of democracy.
 Thirty years after the end of the Cold War, it is time for democracies to band together and demand an end to the unprecedented corruption that has come to be the defining feature of the global order.
 We must purge the dirty money from our systems and deny kleptocrats safe haven."